ewrap Documentation¶

 Why ewrap?¶

-ewrap was created to address common challenges in error handling:
+ewrap was created to address common challenges in modern Go error handling:

-- Lack of Context: Traditional error handling often loses important context
+- Context Loss: Traditional error handling often loses important context during error propagation

-- Performance Overhead: Many error handling libraries introduce significant overhead
+- Performance Overhead: Many error handling libraries introduce significant memory and CPU overhead

-- Memory Management: Poor memory management in error handling can lead to increased GC pressure
+- Memory Management: Poor memory management in error handling leads to increased GC pressure

-- Inconsistent Logging: Different parts of an application often handle error logging differently
+- Inconsistent Logging: Different parts of applications handle error logging differently

-- Missing Stack Traces: Getting meaningful stack traces can be challenging
+- Missing Stack Traces: Getting meaningful, filterable stack traces is challenging

 - Circuit Breaking: Protecting systems from cascading failures requires complex implementation